Everyone who applies to work at Lancashire Constabulary needs to meet our eligibility requirements detailed on this page.

 However, radial keratotomy, arcuate keratotomy or corneal grafts are not acceptable.

-- Be a British Citizen, or hold a passport form a full EU Member State.
+- Be a British Citizen, or hold a passport from a full EU Member State.
 You can also apply if you're a Commonwealth citizen or foreign national who is resident in the UK with indefinite leave to remain.

 - You must have lived in the UK for three continuous years, immediately before applying.